Swim With Nurse Sharks in the Maldives

 Hop into the water alongside nurse sharks for a truly unforgettable snorkeling experience.

-Naladhu Private Island is near a prime spot for swimming with nurse sharks from May through December.
-The luxury resort’s resident naturalist offers tours snorkeling with these non-aggressive sharks.
+Naladhu Private Island is near a prime spot for swimming with nurse sharks, a type of reef shark, from May through December.
+The luxury resort’s resident naturalist offers tours snorkeling with these nonaggressive sharks.
 You’ll board a private, custom-outfitted boat and take a 45-minute trip to the best place to swim with nurse sharks in the Maldives.
 During the boat ride, the naturalist will teach you about these majestic creatures, so you’ll feel fully prepared by the time you arrive.

-When you reach their habitat, you’ll hop into the water while seemingly dozens of nurse sharks swim around you.
+When you reach their natural habitat, you’ll hop into the water while seemingly dozens of nurse sharks swim around you.
 Floating in the water and watching them swim beneath you is a completely entrancing experience.
 At first, I was quite nervous seeing so many sharks in the water.
 However, they were supremely uninterested in me.
 It was fascinating to watch them swimming around each other.
 After a while, I felt brave enough to swim underwater to get a better view of them.
 It was truly surreal.
+I swam with the nurse sharks for nearly an hour, alternating between floating and observing them and diving down to get a closer look.

 The Naladhu tour team travels with a waterproof camera and can take pictures of you among the nurse sharks.
 They can also snap pictures of you using your camera from the boat.
 Of course, if you’ve brought a GoPro video camera on your trip, you’ll want to have it with you to capture some unforgettable footage.